v3he/v3he.github.io/_posts/2022-08-16-hackthebox-retired.md

 ```
 {: .nolineno }

 The file is a 64-bit binary that we can use to replicate the server's file upload operation.
-The most common vulnerability is usually a buffer overflow, so let's launch the program in `GDB` to see what it is doing.
+The most common vulnerability is usually a buffer overflow, so let's launch the program in `gdb` to see what it is doing.
 As we saw in the code of `activate_license.php`, it first sends the length of the file and then sends the content of the file.

 ```bash
 $ gdb -q ./activate_license